Distributed Precoding for Cell-free Massive MIMO in O-RAN: A Multi-agent Deep Reinforcement Learning Framework: Performance Evaluation

-We consider the following baseline precoding schemes: \begin{enumerate} \item \textbf{Centralized regularized zero-forcing (C-RZF):} C-RZF is a linear precoding scheme that eliminates inter-user interference by projecting each user’s signal onto the null space of all other users’ channels.
+We consider the following baseline precoding schemes: \begin{enumerate} \begin{rev}\item \textbf{Cell-free WMMSE (CF-WMMSE):} This baseline corresponds to the iterative optimization algorithm proposed in Section \ref{subsec:optimal_structure}.
+In this algorithm, the matrices $\mathbf{W}$, $\mathbf{U}$, and $\mathbf{V}$ are iteratively updated according to \eqref{eq:W_WMMSE}, \eqref{eq:U_WMMSE}, and \eqref{eq:V_WMMSE}, respectively, until convergence.\end{rev} \item \textbf{Centralized regularized zero-forcing (C-RZF):} C-RZF is a linear precoding scheme that eliminates inter-user interference by projecting each user’s signal onto the null space of all other users’ channels.
 C-RZF precoding requires global CSI and centralized processing.
 Let $\mathbf{H} \in \mathbb{C}^{K N_\textrm{r} \times L N_\textrm{t}}$ denote the concatenated channel matrix.
 The C-RZF precoding matrix is given by

 where $\lambda$ is the regularization parameter that improves robustness to noise and ill-conditioned channels.
 The above precoding matrix needs to be normalized to satisfy the power constraint.
 Similar to \cite{MIMO:clustering2}, we use a fractional power allocation method and define the normalized precoding matrix as $\mathbf{V}^\textrm{C-RZF} = \eta \widetilde{\mathbf{V}}^\textrm{C-RZF}$, where